Dhruvsr/dhruvnotes/src/site/notes/English/Unit 2 - Who's My Leader/Analysis of Gettysburg Address - Abraham Lincoln.md

 - A call to action to finish the task "remaining before us" because if we don't "dedicate" ourselves, their work has been for nothing "died in vain"
 - They sacrificed their today for your tomorrow
 - This speech simultaneously persuades, actuates and inspires.
-- "new birth of freedom" →
+- "new birth of freedom" → connection to "conceived"
 - "of the people, by the people, for the people" → a highly quoted and powerful triple